Academany/FabAcademy-Tutorials/README.md

 ### Tutorials Guide

+* If you want to add a tutorial, go to the [github](https://github.com/Academany/FabAcademy-Tutorials) to add it and ask to merge.

 * You will find a folder for each week/assignment tutorial.

 * Use the template for creating a new tutorial and keep it simple.
 LESS IS MORE.